 Generally, family members respond to hard times in different ways, depending on their age and role in the family.
 The issues may include:

 Farm families pride themselves on being self-sufficient and independent, so asking for welfare (like social security payments or food parcels from charities) can be hard to do.
-For your own and your family’s welfare, it’s worthwhile to use the services that are there to help you.
+For your own and your family’s welfare, it’s important to use the services that are there to help you.

 Where to get help